KARNATISAITHARUN/documentation/using-ocular/use-cases/tracking-non-atomic.md

 } distinct
 ```

-## 7. Store findings in a multimap keyed by identified methodName.
+## Storing Findings in a Multimap Keyed by Identified methodName

 ```scala
 ocular> import collection.mutable._